luontola/cqrs-hotel/README.md

 This project strives to differ from your typical toy examples in that *the problem domain is complex enough to warrant all the techniques being used.* The solution has been simplified, but the implemented features are production quality.

+## Project Status

+- technical features
+    - [x] event store
+    - [x] aggregate roots (write model)
+    - [x] projections (read model)
+    - [ ] process managers
+- business features
+    - [x] making a reservation
+    - [ ] room allocation
+    - [ ] payment
+    - [ ] check-in, check-out
+    - [ ] changing the departure date
+    - [ ] changing the room

 ## Running

+You must have installed Java 8, Maven 3.2.5, Node.js 6.8.0, Yarn 1.0, Docker 1.12 or higher versions of those.
+The project can be built with the `./build.sh` script.
+Below are the commands for developing this project.

 Start the database: